houjunchen/dotfiles/README.md

 ## [dotfiles](https://github.com/houjunchen/dotfiles)

-Vim and zsh config files
+Vim and zsh config files and their compact version (no additional font required).

 ### Clone this repo